jainnielyn/100-days-of-code/r3-log.md

 Also found [a pretty good guide](https://www.educative.io/blog/web-development-in-python#suited) on what technologies are needed to be a web developer.

 ### R1D3
 Met someone who works in Google.
 He recommended I create a simple chat application using sockets to understand Python more.
 It would be local to my computer.
-Looked up a [tutorial](https://realpython.com/python-sockets/) and doing this today.
+Looked up a [tutorial](https://realpython.com/python-sockets/) with the [code in github](https://github.com/realpython/materials/tree/master/python-sockets-tutorial) and doing this today.

 Started to understand how TCP connections work, client side and server side.
 Create the socket > bind > listen > connect > accept > send & receive > close.
 Created a super simple app that just echoes what the client has sent.
 However, connection terminates after just one line is sent.
 Want to enhance by being able to send multiple lines.